Departments of Labor, Health and Human Services, and Education, and Related Agencies Appropriations Act, 2008

 President G.W.
-Bush vetoed the act because of the cost and because it would ban the use of childhood flu vaccines that contain thimerosal, a mercury-based preservative that has been alleged to cause autism.
+Bush vetoed the act because of the cost and because it would ban the use of childhood flu vaccines that contain thimerosal, a mercury-based preservative that has been falsely claimed to cause autism.

 Status

 The bill passed the House of Representatives and the U. S. Senate.
 It was vetoed by President Bush on November 13, 2007.
 The House failed to achieve a two-thirds majority to override the president's veto by two votes on a 277–141 vote.